IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: : System architecture

-We implement \llmsys using LangChain~\cite{langchain}, an open-source LLM framework (implementation details are not crucial in understanding its architecture, thus we defer its discussion to Appendix~\ref{sec:implementation}).
-Next, we describe the key components of \llmsys's architecture in detail.
+We implement \llmsys using LangChain~\cite{langchain} and LlamaIndex~\cite{llamaindex}, two of the widely used open-source LLM framework.
+To isolate the execution of hub and spokes, we use process isolation, a standard practice in deployed systems, e.g., Chrome \cite{reis2019site, chromium2024sandbox}.
+As implementation details are not crucial in understanding \llmsys's architecture, we defer its discussion to Appendix~\ref{sec:implementation}.